 Toggle: English / Spanish

-- Primary infertility refers to couples who have not become pregnant after at least 1 year of unprotected sex (intercourse).
+- Primary infertility refers to couples who have not become pregnant after at least 1 year having sex without using birth control methods.

 Inability to conceive; Unable to get pregnant

 Many physical and emotional factors can cause infertility.
 It may be due to problems in the woman, man, or both.

 Female infertility may occur when: